 Studio photographers will appreciate that the Panasonic GH5 (unlike the RX100 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the GH5 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The RX100 IV was replaced by the Sony RX100 IV, while the GH5 was followed by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony RX100 IV Manual.
+Further information on the features and operation of the GH5 and RX100 IV can be found, respectively, in the Panasonic GH5 Manual (free pdf) or the online Sony RX100 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH5 or the Sony RX100 IV – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.